peteroupc/html3dutil/doc/H3DU.Math.md

 This is usually used to convert a model-view matrix to a matrix for transforming surface normals in order to keep them perpendicular to a surface transformed by the world matrix.
-Normals are then transformed by this matrix and then converted to unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1).
+Normals are then transformed by this matrix and then converted to <a href="tutorial-glmath.md">unit vectors</a>.
 But if the input matrix uses only rotations, translations, and/or uniform scaling (same scaling in X, Y, and Z), the 3x3 upper left of the input matrix can be used instead of the inverse-transpose matrix to transform the normals.